-- Prohibiting a landlord from terminating a tenancy because the tenant is a victim of domestic violence and providing tenant with a civil remedy for a violation of the prohibited act. - Allowing a tenant to terminate a rental agreement or have the tenant's name removed from a rental agreement as a cotenant if the tenant or a member of the tenant's household is a victim of domestic violence. - Requiring the landlord, upon request from the tenant who is a victim of domestic violence or menacing by stalking, to change the tenant's locks. - Prohibiting counties, municipal corporations, and townships and their law enforcement agencies from charging a victim of domestic violence or an owner of a property where a victim of domestic violence resides for assistance that law enforcement officers provide to a victim of domestic violence.32
+- Prohibiting a landlord from terminating a tenancy because the tenant is a victim of domestic violence and providing tenant with a civil remedy for a violation of the prohibited act. - Allowing a tenant to terminate a rental agreement or have the tenant's name removed from a rental agreement as a cotenant if the tenant or a member of the tenant's household is a victim of domestic violence. - Requiring the landlord, upon request from the tenant who is a victim of domestic violence or menacing by stalking, to change the tenant's locks. - Prohibiting counties, municipal corporations, and townships and their law enforcement agencies from charging a victim of domestic violence or an owner of a property where a victim of domestic violence resides for assistance that law enforcement officers provide to a victim of domestic violence.51 iii.
+Criminal Activity Nuisance Laws and Domestic Violence

-Women living in rental housing were found to be victims of intimate partner violence at rates 3 times that of women living in owned housing.33 Expanding the law to cover the private rental market would protect more victims of domestic violence from housing discrimination.
+Women living in rental housing were found to be victims of intimate partner violence at rates 3 times that of women living in owned housing.52 Expanding the law to cover the private rental market would protect more victims of domestic violence from housing discrimination.